 |Calendar year||Number of students pursuing engineering doctorate degrees in the U.S.|

-Important Note: the number of awarded engineering doctorate degrees is increasing.
-But also the U.S. population is increasing as well.
-Plus, more foreign students are immigrating to the U.S. to pursue a PhD now.
+Important Note: The number of awarded engineering doctorate degrees is increasing.
+But the U.S. population is also increasing, and more foreign students are immigrating to the U.S. to pursue a PhD.

 11 Pointers to consider in pursuing a PhD in engineering

 Now, here are 11 pointers I’ve gathered from my pals and relatives who’ve gone down the PhD-in-engineering rabbit hole:

 #1 Choose a research topic with real-world oomph

 Picking the perfect research topic is the key to unlocking your PhD’s potential.
 Focus on fields that are shining bright, like: